bike touring in bulgaria

 The currency in Bulgaria is the Bulgarian Lev (BGN).
 1 BGN = 0,51 EUR.

 During my trip, I was using my Revolut Card.
-The exchange rate was far more favourable than offered by exchange offices.
+The exchange rate was far more favourable than that offered by exchange offices.
 These banks won’t charge you an additional fee for withdrawal with Revolut Card: DSK Bank, Central Cooperative Bank, B36 United Bulgarian Bank, Fibank, SG Express Bank, Piraeus Bank, Bulgaria Eurobank, Postbank, ProCredit Bank, Unicredit.

 Although many shops and restaurants accept card payments, you should definitely have enough cash with you, especially in the countryside, although ATMs are fairly easy to find.

-Internet and local sim card
+Internet and local SIM card

 Since Bulgaria is an EU member, you can use a SIM card from any other EU country.
 If you don’t have one, you can get a Bulgarian SIM card with mobile data for a very affordable price.
 For example, a Telenor SIM card with 4 GB of data costs 8 BGN.
 Vivacom SIM card with 6 GB valid for 30 days also costs 8 BGN.
-If you need more data, A1 Bulgaria offers a starter with 15 GB valid for 30 days for 15 BGN.
+If you need more data, A1 Bulgaria offers a starter with 15 GB, valid for 30 days for 15 BGN.

 Best cycling routes in Bulgaria